Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 H

-Hidden in Overstock (Filter)
+Hidden in overstock (filter)

-Using the Hidden in Overstock filter (where Hidden in Overstock = Yes) will display items that will not show in the Overstock report.
-Using the overstock report, you can hide variants from view (for example, items that are relatively new and you do not consider overstocked).
+Using the "Hidden in Overstock" filter (where Hidden in Overstock = Yes) displays items that won't appear in the Overstock report because a user has hidden them from view (for example, items that are relatively new and you do not consider overstocked).

 Holiday excluded sales